karlospn/mytechramblings-site-source-code/content/posts/testing-container-vulnerabilities-scanners-using-azure-pipelines.md

 ```
 The script is using the ``Azure Resource Graph`` to query ``Azure Security Center`` to obtain the vulnerability scan results.

 ``Azure Resource Graph`` is a service in Azure that is designed to extend ARM by providing the ability to query across a given set of subscriptions.

-To use ``Resource Graph``, you must have at least read access to the resources you want to query.
+To use it, you must have at least read access to the resources you want to query.
 Without at least read permissions to the Azure object or object group, results won't be returned.

 > If you're curious about using ``Azure Resource Graph`` to query ASC, the following link has a bunch of sample queries: https://docs.microsoft.com/en-us/azure/security-center/resource-graph-samples?tabs=azure-cli

-After obtaining the scan results from Graph, the script checks if the scan status is unhealthy and if so it breaks the pipeline execution using the ``Write-Error``  command.
+After obtaining the scan results from ARG, the script checks if the status of the scan is unhealthy and if so, it breaks the pipeline execution using the ``Write-Error``  command.

 # 3- Sysdig

 Sysdig is a SaaS (Software-as-a-Service) platform.
-It is built on an open source stack that includes Falco and sysdig OSS.
+It is built on an OSS stack that includes Falco and sysdig OSS.
 It provides a stand-alone inline scanner that can perform local analysis on container images and post the result of the analysis to the SaaS backend.

 The Sysdig inline scanner works as an independent container, without any Docker dependency, and can analyze images using different image formats and sources.
-When the inline scanner has completed the image analysis, it sends the metadata to the Sysdig SaaS to perform a Policy evaluation step.
+When the inline scanner has completed the image analysis, it sends the metadata to the Sysdig SaaS to perform a "policy evaluation" step.
 A policy is a combination of rules and actions that should be taken if the policy rule is breached.

 Here's a code snippet showing how you can run the Sysdig inline scanner with ``Azure Pipelines``: